How do I check property taxes?

 That will depend partly on where your payment was mailed.
 In general, even for in-person payments, please allow 7-10 business days before your payment is applied to your account.
-We honor postmarks, so don’t worry about additional interest accruing if you mailed your payment in on time.
+The city honors postmarks, so don’t worry about additional interest accruing if you mailed your payment in on time.

 Where is my refund?

-If an overpayment is made on your property, we refund the entity that made the last payment that resulted in the credit.
-For example, if you paid, then your mortgage company paid, we would refund the mortgage company.
-Issuing refunds may take three to four weeks after the check that caused the overpayment cleared the bank before we mail out a refund check.
+If an overpayment is made on your property, the city refunds the entity that made the last payment that resulted in the credit.
+For example, if you paid, then your mortgage company paid, the city would refund the mortgage company.
+Issuing refunds may take three to four weeks after the check that caused the overpayment cleared the bank before the city mails a refund check.

 How do I appeal my property value?

 Through the DeKalb County tax assessors office.
 All properties in Decatur are assessed by the county.
 The city has no assessor, appraiser, influence, expertise, or authority over assessments.
-We receive values from the county and are bound by those values for tax purposes.
+The city receives values from the county and is bound by those values for tax purposes.

 I appealed my taxes with DeKalb.
 Now what?